julesrumeautennis-cmd/RepairAll/README.md

 **Try it out here** : https://ai-repair-assistant-926892979671.us-west1.run.app/

-**RepairALL:** AI-Powered Open Source Guide for Everyday Repairs 🛠️ RepairALL is an open-source mobile app that fights waste by making DIY repairs easy for everyone.
+**RepairALL**: AI-Powered Open Source Guide for Everyday Repairs 🛠️

+RepairALL is an open-source mobile app that fights waste by making DIY repairs easy for everyone.
 It uses multimodal AI to turn a photo of a broken object into a visual, step-by-step repair tutorial.

 The project's goal is to democratize repair knowledge, empowering users to fix what they own and promote sustainability.